heru-himawan-tl/fdaf/README.md

 Jakarta EE / Java EE.
 The MVC design of FDAF implements [JSF (Jakarta Server Faces)](https://jakarta.ee/specifications/faces/).
-It favors both convention and configuration, makes implementation and configuration to be more simple, and lets the programmer write less of codes.
+It favors both convention and configuration, makes implementation and configuration to be more simple, lets the programmer write less of codes.

 ## Engineering Views Behind FDAF Design